yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 root@ori-virtual-machine:/etc/suricata/rules#
 ```

-From there, we will once again run the following 2 commands to reload Suricata with our updated rule :
+From there, we will once again run the following *2* commands to reload *Suricata* with our updated rule.

 ```
 sudo suricata-update
 sudo systemctl restart suricata
 ```

-After executing our beacon on Windows, we will see that our previous User-Agent rule triggers as well as the new one that we implemented.
+After executing our beacon once again on Windows, we will see that our previous User-Agent rule triggers, as well as the new one that we've implemented.

 ![](/assets/imgs/havoc-c2/Pasted image 20240916160244.png)

 We will stop here, though if you're interested, you can keep on reading https://www.immersivelabs.com/blog/havoc-c2-framework-a-defensive-operators-guide/ for more advanced packet traffic analysis related to the Havoc C2.

 # Countering the second rule

 As you can see, based on the User-Agent and some small bytes in the traffic, we can identify potentially malicious traffic.
-It's also important to note that these are all default values(meaning experienced attackers will likely change them before attacking an environment).
-The rules that we have created so far only apply to the Havoc C2 because of specific keywords/bytes that we have utilized.
-However, the same methodologies can be applied for other C2's as well.
-For more details, feel free to read up more on the subject in the following PDF :  https://repositorio-aberto.up.pt/bitstream/10216/142718/2/572020.pdf
+It's also important to note that these are all default values; meaning that experienced attackers will likely change them before attacking an environment.
+The rules that we have created so far only apply to the Havoc C2 because of specific keywords/bytes that it utilizes.

+However, the same methodologies can also be applied for other C2's as well.
+For more details, feel free to read up more on the subject in the following PDF:  https://repositorio-aberto.up.pt/bitstream/10216/142718/2/572020.pdf

 So, what do we do to invalidate the rule we just created?
-You definitely guessed, we can simply modify the magic byte in the `Defines.h` file and recompile both the client and the team server.
+You guessed it, we can simply modify the magic bytes in the `Defines.h` library and recompile both the client and the team server.

 ![](/assets/imgs/havoc-c2/Pasted image 20240916161018.png)